open5e/open5e/source/monsters/monsters_a-z/D/demons/vrock.rst

 **Spores (Recharge 6)**: A 15-foot-radius cloud of toxic spores extends out from the vrock.
 The spores spread around corners.
-Each creature in that area must succeed on a DC 14 Constitution saving throw or become poisoned.
-While poisoned in this way, a target takes 5 (1d10) poison damage at the start of each of its turns.
+Each creature in that area must succeed on a DC 14 Constitution saving throw or become :ref:`srd:poisoned`.
+While :ref:`srd:poisoned` in this way, a target takes 5 (1d10) poison damage at the start of each of its turns.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Emptying a vial of holy water on the